 - Group Rates are available: Reservations must be made 2 weeks in advance by calling.

 The 1875 Italianate Victorian family home of President Benjamin Harrison—our country's 23rd U.S. President (1889-1893) and Indiana 's only President—figured prominently in Harrison's campaign for the presidency and provides insight into his family's life and history.
 The three-level historic landmark recently underwent $400,000 in restoration work thanks to a Save America's Treasures grant.
 The home is beautifully furnished with many of Harrison's paintings, furniture, and other artifacts including political memorabilia.
 The reconstructed carriage house (located behind the home) features From Bustles to Ballots, a women's suffrage exhibit.
-Our 2013 major exhibition, Raising the Hem: Historic Fashions of American Nobility, is included in the daily tour and on display from February 18 to December 31.
+Our 2014 major exhibition titled "Who Do You Think They Were? is included in the daily tour from February 17 (Presidents' Day) to December 31.

 Recent visitors fondly recall their tour experiences: